 Fort Drum Privatized Housing

 You’ve no doubt had to decide between living on base or in off-base housing.
-You know that living on base often offers a closer military community, less separation from work, and a more traditional (and safer!) culture to raise the kids.
-Perhaps the military member’s job requires you to reside in military housing, and the decision is completely out of your hands.
+You’ve heard or maybe even experienced that base housing offers a close military community, a quick commute to work, and a (usually) safer environment to raise the kids.

 The History of Privatized Housing

-These companies agreed to operate and maintain military housing in exchange for the full BAH of service members living there, while basing their business models on an expected occupancy rate.
+These companies agreed to operate and maintain military housing in exchange for the full BAH of service members living there while basing their business models on an expected occupancy rate.

 Housing in Schofield Barracks, Hawaii